-With a knack for consistently writing “melodic gems” (The Herald) and a growing and dedicated following across the globe, the “beautifully melancholic” (Press Association) Scottish folk-pop singer songwriter Ally Kerr returns with new album Upgrade Me on 18th January 2019.
+With a knack for consistently writing “melodic gems” (The Herald) and a growing and dedicated following across the globe, the “beautifully melancholic” (Press Association) Scottish folk-pop singer songwriter Ally Kerr returns with new album Upgrade Me.

 2019 and 2020 will also see Kerr embark on live shows in Europe and Asia – including a second major headline tour of China, having been the first-ever Scottish singer songwriter to tour there in 2015, following two successful festival appearances in Shanghai and Beijing in 2013.